cortexproject/cortex/docs/arguments.md

 ### HA Tracker

-HA tracking has two of it's own flags:
+HA tracking has two of its own flags:
 - `distributor.ha-tracker.cluster`
    Prometheus label to look for in samples to identify a Prometheus HA cluster. (default "cluster")
 - `distributor.ha-tracker.replica`